livetrails/targetj/README.md

 *   **Unified Approach:**  Targets handle UI updates, API calls, animations, state, and events, reducing the need to learn and integrate multiple libraries.

-*   **Minimal HTML and CSS Reliance:** TargetJS emphasizes code-centric development rather than relying on a static HTML layer.
-CSS styles can also be incorporated directly as targets.

-*   **High Performance:**  Optimized for large lists and efficient rendering.

-*   **Easy Integration:** Can be used as a library within existing projects.

-## New computational Model

-TargetJS introduces a unique paradigm by blending multiple computational models:
+* **Unique computational paradigm** by blending multiple models:

-- **Turing Completeness**: Targets can execute continuously, conditionally skip execution, and modify values dynamically.
+   * Turing Completeness: Targets can execute continuously, conditionally skip execution, and modify values dynamically.
-- **Von Neumann Execution Model**: Targets are executed based on their activation order, which initially follows the order they appear in the code.
+   * Von Neumann Execution Model: Targets are executed based on their activation order, which initially follows the order they appear in the code.
 Targets cannot also be called directly.
 This makes the execution flow more predictable, easier to understand, and performant.
-- **Functional Programming**: Targets can be composed to transform data in a pipeline-like manner, similar to functional programming.
+   * Functional Programming**: Targets can be composed to transform data in a pipeline-like manner, similar to functional programming.
 It also has ability to observe the execution of the preceding target.
 This keeps the pipeline execution again simple, easy to understand, and performant.

+*   **Easy Integration:** Can be used as a library within existing projects.

 ## Examples